-(a) When using the system for paying invoices provided by the Director of Governance & Communities a school should complete the certification slip, as instructed in the 'Finance Manual of Guidance', so as to separately identify the net value of the invoice and the VAT.
+- (a) When using the system for paying invoices provided by the Chief Finance Officer (CFO) a school should complete the certification slip, as instructed in the 'Finance Manual of Guidance', so as to separately identify the net value of the invoice and the VAT.
 This will ensure that only the net cost of the purchase is shown on the schools accounting record.
-In this way the school benefits from the Authority's VAT registration.

-(b) Where the invoice payment facility of the Director of Governance & Communities is not used (e.g. if there is a separate bank account) and the schools pay invoices directly to the creditor, records of payment must be kept in a format approved by the Director of Governance & Communities.
-It may also be necessary to provide copy or original invoices to the Director of Governance & Communities.
+In this way the school benefits from the Authority's VAT registration. - (b) Where the invoice payment facility of the Chief Finance Officer is not used (e.g. if there is a separate bank account) and the schools pay invoices directly to the creditor, records of payment must be kept in a format approved by the CFO.
+It may also be necessary to provide copy or original invoices to the CFO.
 The VAT on non-business expenditure will then be claimed back from H.M.
 Customs and Excise and repaid to the school on a monthly basis.
 Details of procedures for schools with a separate bank account are given in the 'Schools Bank Account Manual of Guidance'.